 XVI.
-Egypt, which Herodotus calls a present from the Nile, did not equal in surface a quarter of the empire of the Seleucidæ, but it formed a power much more compact.
-Its civilization reached back more than three thousand years.
+Egypt, which Herodotus calls a present from the Nile, did not equal in surface a quar-Egypt. ter of the empire of the Seleucidæ, but it formed a power much more compact.
+Its civilisation reached back more than three thousand years.
 The sciences and arts already flourished there, when Asia Minor, Greece, and Italy were still in a state of barbarism.
-The fertility of the valley of the Nile had permitted a numerous population to develop itself there to such a point that, under Amasis II., contemporary with Servius Tullius, twenty thousand cities were reckoned in it.(1) The skilful administration of the first of the Lagides increased considerably the resources of the country.
-Under Ptolemy II., the annual revenues amounted to 14,800 talents (86,150,800 francs [£3,446,032]), and a million and a half of artabi(2) of wheat.(3) Besides the Egyptian revenues, the taxes levied in the foreign possessions reached the amount of about 10,000 talents a year.
-Cele-Syria, Phenicia, and Judea, with the province of Samaria, yielded annually to Ptolemy Euergetes 8,000 talents (46 millions and a half [£1,860,000]).(4) A single feast cost Philadelphus 2,240 talents (more than 13 millions [more than half a million sterling])(5) The sums accumulated in the treasury amounted to the sum, perhaps exaggerated, of 740,000 talents (about 4 milliards 300 millions of francs [172 millions sterling]).(6) In 527, Ptolemy Euergetes was able, without diminishing
+The fertility of the valley of the Nile had permitted a numerous population to develop itself there to such a point, that under Amasis II., contemporary with Servius Tullius, twenty thousand cities were reckoned in it.
+(1) The skilful administration of the first of the Lagides increased considerably the resources of the country.
+Under Ptolemy II., the annual revenues amounted to 14,800 talents (86,150,800 francs [£3,446,032]), and a million and a half of artabi (2) of wheat.
+(3) Besides the Egyptian revenues, the taxes levied in the foreign possessions reached the amount of about 10,000 talents a year.
+Cœle-Syria, Phœnicia, and Judea, with the province of Samaria, vielded annually to Ptolemy Euergetes 8,000 talents (46 millions and a half $[\pounds 1,860,000]$).
+(4) A single

 (1) Herodotus, II.
-177.-Diodorus Siculus, I. 31.
+177 .- Diodorus Siculus, I. 31.

-(2) A measure great enough to make thirty loaves.
-(Franz, Corpus Inscript.
-Gracarum, III.
+^() A measure great enough to make thirty loaves.
+(Franz, Corpus Inscript, Græcarum, III.
 303.-Polybius, V. 79.)

-(\) Böckh, Staatshaushaltung der Athener, I. xiv.
+(3) Böckh, Staatshaushaltung der Athener, I. xiv.
 15.

-(\) Flavius Josephus, Jewish Antiquities, XII.
-4. (\) Athenœus, V. p.
-203.
+(4) Flavius Josephus, Jewish Antiquities, XII.
+4.